mikf/gallery-dl/docs/configuration.rst

     ``string``
 Description
     Like `image-range <extractor.*.image-range_>`__,
-    but applies to delegated URLs like manga-chapters, etc.
+    but applies to delegated URLs like manga chapters, etc.

 extractor.*.image-filter